Epic Charter Schools audit prompts investigative audit at OK Department of Education

 “I deeply appreciate Governor Stitt for his confidence in the findings of the Epic Schools audit report released last year,” Byrd said.
 “It is clear Epic’s founders were able to take millions of dollars by manipulating the schools’ administrative costs reported to OSDE.”

+Since Byrd’s Epic audit, nearly all of Epic’s governing board members have changed and the remade board has severed all ties with the schools’ co-founders, David Chaney and Ben Harris, their for-profit firm and a California Epic Charter School.

-That report also called into question the oversight of Epic’s financial accounting by the state agency run by State Superintendent Joy Hofmeister.
+But Byrd’s report on Epic also called into question the oversight of Epic’s financial accounting by the state agency run by Hofmeister.

 At the State Department of Education, Byrd reported finding “ample oversight but limited accountability,” even when red flags were raised internally about Epic’s cost accounting.